 - Orientation: If solo trekking while snowing, your tracks can easily get erased with new snow, causing some disorientation of where the trail is or which way is north; therefore, it's always good to count on at least one other to share responsibilities for staying on track.

 - Photo ops: You won't just get scenic shots.
 You can get proof you were there by having a friend take your photo next to Mt.
-Spectacular and email it to your mom.
+Spectacular.

 - Green travel in action: Snowshoeing is one of the best ways to experience winter without noise pollution (as in snowmobiling), expensive gear (as in skiing + lift tickets), and low impact on the environment (it's essentially you, the elements, and your snowshoes).